clauddy2/entra-directory-foundation/README.md

-Microsoft Entra ID – Directory Foundation Lab
+**Microsoft Entra ID – Directory Foundation Project Overview**

-Project Overview
+**Northwind – Microsoft Entra ID IAM Project Overview**

-In this lab, I built a Microsoft Entra ID environment for Northwind Services, a fictional small company.
-My goal was to practice creating and managing users, organizing users into security groups, and applying basic IAM and access management concepts.
+In this project, I built and configured a Microsoft Entra ID environment for Northwind Services, a fictional 15-person company.
+The objective was to gain hands-on experience with identity and access management (IAM), including user provisioning, security groups, role-based access, contractor management, identity lifecycle concepts, and audit logging.

-What I Did
+During the project, I also onboarded a newly hired Sales employee, increasing the environment from 15 to 16 users.

-1. Designed the User Structure
+**Designed the User Structure**

-Before creating the accounts, I created a user list showing each employee's:

-Name and UPN
-Job Title
-Department
-Manager
-Usage Location
-Group Membership
+Before creating accounts in Microsoft Entra ID, I designed a user structure for Northwind Services.
+I documented each user's name, User Principal Name (UPN), job title, department, manager, usage location, and required group membership.

-I used a consistent naming convention for my security groups, such as SEC-Department-Sales and SEC-Role-Helpdesk.
+I also established a consistent security-group naming convention:

-2. Created Users
+SEC-<Type>-<Name>

+Examples:

+SEC-Department-Sales
+SEC-Department-IT
+SEC-Role-Helpdesk

+This provided a structured approach for managing identities and access as the organization grows.

+**Created and Provisioned Users**

-I created the first 5 users manually in Microsoft Entra ID to understand the user creation process and the different user properties.
+I manually created the first five users in Microsoft Entra ID.
+This allowed me to become familiar with the user creation process and properties such as UPN, job title, department, manager, and usage location.

-I then used Microsoft's Bulk Create CSV template to create the remaining users.
-I also added a newly hired Sales employee, bringing the environment to 16 users.
+After validating the process, I used Microsoft's Bulk Create CSV template to provision the remaining users more efficiently.

+I later added a newly hired employee to the Sales department, increasing the environment to 16 users.

-3. Created Security Groups
+**Created Department-Based Security Groups**

-I created department-based security groups to organize users and make access easier to manage:
+I created security groups to organize users according to their departments:

 SEC-Department-IT
 SEC-Department-Finance